preco21/es-modules-syntax/README.md

 bla
 `;

-// export let variable, but read-only export let foo = 'bar';
+// export let variable, but will be read-only export let foo = 'bar';

 // export function declaration